gardehal/embedded-systems/README.md

 ## Planned

-- Traffic light button that changes the light after 2 seconds
 - LCD with side-scrolling message (ex.
 Stock Ticker)
 - Thermometer with LCD
 - Thermometer that uploads to ex.
 Firebase hourly